 Hypernatremia will develop if water intake falls behind hypotonic fluid losses from excessive sweating, the respiratory tract, or bowel movements.
 Lactulose causes an osmotic diarrhea with loss of free water.

-While severe hyperglycemia can cause translocational hyponatremia, progressive volume depletion from glucosuria can result in hypernatremia.
-Osmotic diuresis can occur with ...
+While severe hyperglycemia can cause translocational hyponatremia, progressive volume depletion from glucosuria can result ...